simonpkerr/music-memories/README.md

     http://localhost/Symfony/web/config.php

-If everything looks good, click the "Bypass configuration and go to the Welcome page" link to load up your first Symfony page.
+If everything looks good, click the "Bypass configuration and go to the Media page" link to load up your first Symfony page.

 You can also use a web-based configurator by clicking on the "Configure your